- Places to Explore

 But be warned: there's only one way around the abbey, and as a million visitors flock through its doors each year, you'll need to be alert to catch the highlights.
 Enter by the north door then turn around and look up to see the painted-glass rose window, the largest of its kind.
 Step into the small Chapel of St. Michael, where a tomb effigy of Joseph Gascoigne Nightingale fights off a sheet-draped figure of death.
 Next enter the adjacent Tomb of St. John the Baptist past a lovely statue of the Virgin Mary and child.

 The medieval Chapter House is adorned with 14th-century frescoes and a magnificent 13th-century tiled floor, one of the finest in the country.
 The King's Council met here between 1257 and 1547.
 Near the entrance is Britain's oldest door, dating from the 1050s.
 Take a left out of the Chapter House to visit the Abbey Museum, which houses a collection of deliciously macabre effigies made from the death masks and actual clothing of Charles II and Admiral Lord Nelson (complete with eye patch).
-Past the museum, the Little Cloister is a quiet haven, and just beyond, the College Garden is a delightful diversion.
+Past the museum, the Little Cloister is a quiet haven, and just beyond, the College Garden is a pleasant diversion.
 Filled with medicinal herbs, it has been tended by monks for more than 900 years.
 On the west side of the abbey, the Dean's Yard is the best spot for a fine view of the massive flying buttresses above.

 Arrive early if possible, but be prepared to wait in line to tour the abbey.
-Photography is not permitted.

 - Address: Broad Sanctuary, Westminster, London, SW1P 3PA | Map It